Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 I had such an impression of Iwaso that I interviewed the proprietress about the hospitality (service) of Iwaso, where many important people from various associations continue to stay.

-Tamaki Iwamura, the seventh-generation proprietress of Iwaso
+Ms. Tamaki Iwamura, 7th generation proprietress of Iwasou

 Mrs. Iwamura giving a lecture at a university’s Japanese manners class